 Of students that left in 2014:

-- 69% had secured full time paid employment within six months of leaving
+- 100% were in employment or further study within six months of leaving

 Of those students employed:

 - 100% are in graduate level employment

 (These statistics are based on the Destinations of Leavers from Higher Education (DLHE) survey of 2013/14 graduates.
 The DLHE survey asks leavers from higher education what they are doing six months after graduation.
 Full definitions for the DLHE Record can be found here: http://www.hesa.ac.uk/content/view/2889)

 Examples of areas in which Durham graduates have recently gone on to work for include:

 - BAE Systems Applied Intelligence - Software Engineer

 - Bank of America Meryl Lynch - Analyst